-Let’s now look at the published peer-reviewed evidence for each ingredient
+Let’s now look at the evidence for each ingredient.

 Alapha lipolic Acid (ALA)

-We make ALA in our bodies and its found naturally in meat and various vegetables.
+We make ALA in our bodies and it's found naturally in meat and various vegetables.
 It’s said on the Metabolic Research website that ALA helps the mitochondria produce energy (ATP).
-This is true, but there doesn't seem to be any published studies that ALA supplements give healthy people more energy.
+This is true, but there don't seem to be any published studies showing that ALA supplements give healthy people more energy.

 Acetyl L carnitine is a form of L carnitine.
 We can convert them into each other as needed.
-As I reviewed in my book Nutritional Supplements, What Works and Why carnitine is a “taxi cab” molecule: it takes fat from fat cells to the mitochondria where it can be used to make energy.
+Basically, acetyl L carnitine takes fat from fat cells to the mitochondria where it can be used to make energy.
 Mostly this supplement is studied in people with dementia where a few studies suggest it may help some people.

 This supplement is also found in weight loss products even though most of the evidence says it doesn't work.
 As far as improving exercise, a little research suggests it may help some people while other research suggests it doesn't work.